AidPuska/Portfolio/README.md

+# Portfolio page by Aid 2022©
-# Project built by myself, divided into intro, project, skills.
+  Project built by myself, divided into intro, project, skills.
   Also there is contact me system configured with Email.js, also page view counter configured with CountApi.js

 # Getting Started with Create React App